intel/neural-compressor/docs/tuning_strategies.md

 optimization of black-box functions.
-This strategy comes from the [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) package and changed it to a discrete version that complied with the strategy standard of Intel® Low Precision Optimization Tool.
+This strategy comes from the [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) package and changed it to a discrete version that complied with the strategy standard of Intel® Neural Compressor.
 It uses [Gaussian processes](https://en.wikipedia.org/wiki/Neural_network_Gaussian_process) to define the prior/posterior distribution over the black-box function with the tuning history, and then finds the tuning configuration that maximizes the expected improvement.
 For now, `Bayesian` just focus on op-wise quantize configs tuning